Table of Contents

 Examples

-To create a new workspace mapping (named work) of snapshot /Proj/Rev1 on Host to the directory /work/Rev1, and add all files to the working set, run:
+To create a new workspace mapping (named work) of snapshot /Proj/Rev1 to the directory /work/Rev1, and add all files to the working set, run:

 To update the working set to exclude the /doc hierarchy, run: